 Partitions are used to create separate virtual parts in a disk drive.
 We can use these parts independently in our file and operating systems.

-GPT can support up to 128 partitions in a single disk without problem.
-128 partition is enough for all use cases in IT environment.
+GPT can support up to 128 partitions in a single disk without a problem.
+128 partition is enough for all use cases in the IT environment.
 As we know the letters will not meet the partitions count.

 Boot loader is a small utility where it loads operating systems and runs afters BIOS.